Specifications of Ocean Star Pacific

 Review of Ocean Star Pacific

 The 23,149-ton, 1,231-passenger cruise ship Ocean Star Pacific (Nordic Prince) was at that time the first modern purpose-built cruise ship in the fleet of Royal Caribbean.
-At the beginning, the vessel was used for sailing in the Caribbean leaving from the port of Miami.
-Few years later, in 1980, the length of Nordic Prince was increased at Wartsila Helsinki by 26 meters and the ship started offering cruises around the world.
+Initially, the vessel was used for sailing in the Caribbean leaving from the port of Miami.
+A few years later, in 1980, the length of Nordic Prince was increased at Wartsila Helsinki by 26 meters and the ship started offering cruises around the world.

 Cruise itinerary program

-In December 2014, the ship, sailing as Pacific Victory, ran aground in Manila (Sarangani Bay), while en route to Alang, India for ship breaking.
-In February 2015, the Pacific arrived in Alang for decommissioning.
+In December 2014, the ship, sailing as Pacific Victory, ran aground in Manila (Sarangani Bay), while en-route to Alang, India for breaking.
+In February 2015, the Pacific arrived at Alang Shipbreaking Yard for decommissioning.